 - SIDE NOTE #2: this is actually not as unusual as it sounds.
 Many hospitals in Thailand see a handful of “elephant stomping” cases each year.

-If you do not have travel insurance inclusive of medical evacuation, getting an air ambulance to help you out will only be possible with a hefty upfront payment of $5,000 and possibly much much more just to fly you to a decent regional hospital for stabilization and/or further treatment.
+If you do not have travel insurance inclusive of medical evacuation, getting an air ambulance to help you out will only be possible with a hefty upfront payment of at least $5,000 and possibly much much more just to fly you to a decent regional hospital for stabilization and/or further treatment.
 The hospital expenses will be added on top of that.
 If you don’t have insurance or the ability to make a quick deposit for the full estimated cost of your care, you will be left with only local options to save your life.
-At best, evacuation clearance will be delayed while the private air ambulance companies and hospitals crunch numbers to determine how much care you can afford and/or obtain necessary internal approvals to take on the financial risk of accepting your case while simultaneously looking in a different time zone for a family member who loves you enough to put down a personal financial guarantee to save your life.
+At best, evacuation clearance will be delayed while the private air ambulance companies and hospitals crunch numbers to determine how much care you can afford and/or obtain necessary internal approvals to take on the financial risk of accepting your case while simultaneously looking in different time zones for a family member who loves you enough to make a financial deposit for the estimated cost of your evacuation and medical care.
 Depending on the severity of the injury or illness, this time delay could be fatal.

 To be clear – a medical emergency like this will not happen to you.
 BUT IF IT DOES, and if the solution costs less than a pair of sunglasses, wouldn’t it make sense to purchase that product?